 When to see a doctor

 There are many different causes of stomach pain.
-If you have stomach pain that continues despite home care, call your doctor.
+If your stomach pain continues despite home care, call your health care provider.
 You'll need a complete physical exam and tests to determine the specific cause.

-If your stomach pain is severe and activity or movement makes it worse, call your doctor immediately.
-Seek immediate medical help if your stomach pain occurs with other concerning signs and symptoms, including:
+If your stomach pain is severe and activity or movement makes it worse, call your provider immediately.
+Seek immediate medical help if your stomach pain occurs with:

 - Bloody stools